gptshivam595/Cryptocurrency-Price-Tracker/README.md

-# Crypto Price Tracker (Python Flask Version)
+# Crypto Price Tracker

-This directory contains the Python Flask implementation of the Cryptocurrency Market Updates App, structured using the MVC pattern.
+This project contains the Python Flask implementation of the Cryptocurrency Market Updates App, structured using the MVC pattern.

 ## Prerequisites